What is Care Council?

-The Surrey Care Council is made up of young people looked after by Surrey, aged 13-25 years old.
-This group meets on a monthly basis to talk about what they'd like to stop, start and change about being a young person in care.
+The Surrey Care Council is made up of looked after children and care leavers aged 13 to 25 years old.
+The group meets on a monthly basis to talk about what they'd like to stop, start and change about being a young person in care.
 We also have a Care Council Juniors group for young people aged between 8-13 years old, and they also meet on a monthly basis.

-- Talk about things that are important to children and young people in care.
+- talk about things that are important to children and young people in care,

-- Raise action cards (something they want to stop or change about being looked after) which are taken to Corporate Parenting Board to be actioned and responded to.
+- raise action cards (something they want to stop or change about being looked after) which are taken to Corporate Parenting Board to be actioned and responded to,

 Being a part of Care Council means young people:

-- Can take issues to the corporate parenting board (a group of senior managers who have the power to change things.)
+- can take issues to the Corporate Parenting Board (a group of senior managers who have the power to change things),

 - be trained to help us deliver Total Respect training, which is a two day training course teaching frontline workers what it is like to be a looked after child or care leaver,